 Public trust in the nonprofit sector is critical to its health.
-To promote the effectiveness of the nonprofit sector and protect against potential abuse and bad actors that can erode trust, the Federal government shall take the following actions to harmonize, enhance, and strengthen existing oversight of the nonprofit sector and promote good governance:
+To promote the effectiveness of the nonprofit sector and protect against potential abuse and bad actors that can erode trust, the Federal government shall take the following actions to harmonize, enhance, and improving existing oversight of the nonprofit sector and promote good governance:

-- (a) The White House ONS shall receive regular updates from federal offices with a role in oversight of the nonprofit sector, including but not limited to, inspectors general and the Government Accountability Office, on matters related to the nonprofit sector to determine opportunities to strengthen existing mechanisms of sector oversight; - (b) To the extent permitted by law, the Internal Revenue Service (IRS) shall examine the reconstitution of the Advisory Committee on Tax Exempt and Government Entities; - (c) To the extent permitted by law, the IRS shall review and make appropriate updates to reporting forms related to tax exempt status like 1023-EZ, based upon recommendations from the sector, advocacy groups, or government examinations; and - (d) The White House ONS and the Interagency Council shall seek input and participation from the National Association of State Charity Officials (NASCO) as a regular part of their work.
+(a) The IRS shall seek input from the nonprofit sector, consider, and publicly release recommendations and funding needs to improve appropriate oversight, protecting the nonprofit sector from abuse without subjecting these vital organizations to undue burden;

+(b) To the extent permitted by law, the Internal Revenue Service (IRS) shall examine the reconstitution of the Advisory Committee on Tax Exempt and Government Entities;

+(c) To the extent permitted by law, the IRS shall review and make appropriate updates to reporting forms related to tax exempt status like 1023-EZ, based upon recommendations from the sector, advocacy groups, or government examinations; and

+(d) The White House ONS and the Interagency Council shall seek input and participation from the National Association of State Charity Officials (NASCO) as a regular part of their work.